enovales/LudumLinguarum/README.md

   * Verify that the card contents are correct, and hit the **Import** button at the bottom.
 12. Exit, and select the new deck from SuperMemo's main menu.
 Now you're ready to practice!
 You can read more about how to most effectively use
 SuperMemo [on their main web site](https://www.supermemo.com/).

+# Mnemosyne Quick Start

+This walkthrough importing text from a game, exporting it to a format that Mnemosyne can recognize, and then importing it into Mnemosyne and using the flashcards to drill.

+1. Download and extract the latest version of Ludum Linguarum, [from the list of releases above](https://github.com/enovales/LudumLinguarum/releases).
+2. Download the [Mnemosyne client](https://mnemosyne-proj.org/) and install it.
+3. Ensure that you have at least [one of the supported games](https://github.com/enovales/LudumLinguarum/blob/master/docsrc/content/supported-games.md) installed.
+4. Open up a command prompt window, in the directory to which you extracted Ludum Linguarum.
+5. Type `LudumLinguarum list-supported-games` to find the name of the game that you want to extract.
+6. Type `LudumLinguarum import --game="<game name>" --game-dir="<root directory of game>"` to import the game text.
+(Some games that only support a single language with their installed data may require you to specify the language with `--language-tag=<language tag>`.)
+7. Type `LudumLinguarum export-mnemosyne --game="<game name>" --recognition-language="<first language>"
+--production-language="<second language>" --export-path="<path to export file>" --production-word-limit=5`.
+The "recognition language" is the
+[two-letter language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language you are more familiar with, and the "production language" is the language code for the one you're trying to learn.
+Examples are "en" for English, "fr" for French, "de" for German, "ja" for Japanese, and so on.
+(Flash cards will be generated for translating in both directions.)
+`export-path` is the output text file, which will be imported into Anki in the next step, and 'production-word-limit' restricts the length of text to 5 whitespace-separated words in the target language, which can be useful for limiting the flash cards to shorter phrases or vocabulary.
+8. Open up the Mnemosyne client.
+9. Select the **Import** menu item under the **File** menu.
+Select the file you exported in step 7, and make sure that the file format selected is **Tab-separated text files**.
+You may want to add a tag to these cards, so you can bulk-modify them after import.
+10. Click the **Ok** button.
+After the import is complete, you may want to select the cards (under **Cards** -> **Browse Cards...**), and change the card type from **Front-to-back only** to **Front-to-back and back-to-front**.
+11. You are now ready to study with Mnemosyne!
+Read its documentation to find more information about how to use the client.

 # Other notes